BabitMF/bmf/bmf/demo/comfyui_intergration/README.md

 python run_bmf_comfy.py
 ```

 4) Open http://localhost:8188 and execute your workflow as usual.
+Put models in `./ComfyUI/models`, inputs in `./ComfyUI/inputs`, and outputs in `./ComfyUI/outputs`.

 ## Quick start (Docker)
 If you prefer a container or you are on Windows via WSL2: